 Religion has nothing to do with society; that's why he was against religion.
 Religion is individualistic, and he was a socialist par excellence.
-That's why he said, "Religion is the opium of the masses."
-Religion is individual because it believes in individual freedom.
+That's why he said, 'Religion is the opium of the masses.'
+Religion is individual because religion believes in individual freedom.
 And the flowering of the ultimate is going to be individual, not social.
-You have never heard of a society becoming religious, only individuals - a Buddha here, a Jesus there, a Moses somewhere else.
-Only individuals have become religious.
+You have never heard of society becoming religious, only individuals - a Buddha here, a Jesus there, a Moses somewhere else - only individuals have become religious.

-The society can never become religious because the crowd mind cannot come to that flowering.
+The society can never become religious, because the crowd-mind cannot come to that flowering.
 To be religious is such a tremendous growth.
 It is the opening of your ultimate potential; it cannot be of the masses.
 You don't think that one day the masses will become great painters like Picasso or Leonardo da Vinci.
 You don't think that one day the masses will become great musicians like Beethoven, Mozart or Wagner.
 You don't think that the masses one day will become great mathematicians like Einstein, Planck, Eddington.
 No, you don't think that way.
-Then why do you think the masses will one day become great religious geniuses like Buddha, Jesus, Moses, Mahavira, Mohammed?
+Then why do you think Jesus, Moses, Mahavir, Mohammed?
 It is not possible.

 The mass lives in a very dark way; it lives in the jungle.
-Only very few people escape from the jungle and enter the forest and only very few of those who enter the forest ever enter the garden.
-Many more become much too attached to the forest and they remain there.
-Let it be this way.
-Only one person in one million ever escapes from the jungle and reaches to the forest.
+Only very few people escape from the jungle and enter into the forest, and only very few of those who enter the forest ever enter into the garden.
+Many more become too attached to the forest and they remain there.
+Let it be this way: only one person in one million ever escapes from the jungle and reaches to the forest.
 Out of one million in the forest, one escapes from the forest and reaches to the garden.
 And out of one million in the garden, one escapes from the garden and reaches into the home.
-That has been the proportion up to now, and it is going to be the proportion still.
+That has been the proportion up to now, and this is going to be the proportion.

-Religion is only for the few.
-It hurts, because you would like religion to be for everybody.
-But I cannot help.
-If music cannot be for everybody, and painting cannot be for everybody, and dancing cannot be for everybody, then - excuse me, I cannot help - religion too cannot be for everybody.
-And in a communist world, religion becomes impossible because they don't allow individuality, they don't allow freedom; they don't allow anyone to be different from the mass.
+Religion is only for the few. it hurts, because you would like religion to be for everybody.
+But I cannot help it.
+If music cannot be for everybody, and painting cannot be for everybody, and dancing cannot be for everybody, then - excuse me, I cannot help it - religion too cannot be for everybody.
+And in a communist world religion becomes impossible, because they don't allow individuality, they don't allow freedom, they don't allow any person to be different from the mass.

-I have heard a Soviet Russian story...
+I have heard a Soviet Russian story:

 A man was seized with a violent cramp in his stomach and sought relief at the modern white structure erected for the purpose in his home town.
 Upon entering the building, he found himself in a hall with two doors.
-One was marked

-"Male," the other "Female."
-Naturally, he entered the door marked "Male"
+One was marked 'male', the other 'female'.
+Naturally, he entered the door marked 'male'.

 He found himself in a room with two doors.
-One was marked "Over twenty-one," the other "Under twenty-one."
-Since he was fifty-two, he entered the door marked "Over twenty-one."
+One was marked 'over twenty-one', the other 'under twenty-one'.
+Since he was fifty two, he entered the door marked 'over twenty-one'.

 He found himself in another room with two doors.
-One was marked "Serious illness," the other "Minor indisposition."
-Since he was doubled up with pain by this time, he staggered through the door marked "Serious illness."
+One was marked 'serious illness', the other 'minor indisposition'.
+Since he was doubled up with pain by this time, he staggered through the door marked 'serious illness'.

 He found himself in a room with two doors again.
-One was marked "Nonbelievers and Godless," the other was marked "Believers in God, the religious."
-Since he was a believer in God, he entered the door marked for the religious, and found himself on the street.
+One was marked 'non-believers and godless', the other was marked 'believers in God, the religious'.
+Since he was a believer in God, he entered the door marked for the religious and found himself on the street.